 Highlighted with a red circle is a classic confirmation buy signal.
 This signal resulted in a small gain initially.
 However, soon after this signal we see a deep retracement pointed to by the red arrow.
 By going to lower timeframes it can provide a fantastic opportunity to find a great, cleaner entry for maximum gains.
-In the image below we show that retracement price action zoomed in on the 1h, lower timeframe:
+In the image below you can see that retracement zoomed in on the 1h timeframe:

-This strong buy signal indicates a large amount of buying pressure and a strong upward trend.
-This clearly provides a clearer, more precise entry for a trader.
-It’s important to notice the price action on the 4h chart formed a higher low indicating a possible market reversal adding to our confidence that this was the time to buy.
+This Strong Buy signal indicates a large amount of buying pressure and a strong upward trend.
+By using this lower timeframe it provides a clearer, more precise entry for a trader.
+It’s important to notice the price action on the 4h chart formed a higher low indicating a possible market reversal adding to our confidence that this was a good time to buy.

-Using the EQ Cloud together with confirmation signals can be a simple and effective way to trade.
-In the figure below we have highlighted areas where the price found support or resistance on the EQ cloud with green and red arrows.
+Using the Neo Cloud together with confirmation signals can be a simple and effective way to trade.
+In the figure below we have highlighted areas where the price found support or resistance on the Neo Cloud with green and red arrows.
 The red arrows indicate areas where the price found resistance and the green arrows highlight areas where the price action found support.